• Home

 Whisking everything into a smooth consistency.

-Step 7: Add in the Cocoa Powder and Flour
+Step 4: Whisk in the Ingredients Minus Flour and Cocoa Powder

 Mixing the brownie batter in a bowl with a spatula.